hammadkhokhar/by-bicycle-delivery/README.md

 - Install packages with `yarn install`
 - Make sure you have .env file in root folder and configured
 - Typescript is used in this project, so make sure you have typescript installed globally
-- Make sure you have nodemon installed globally

 ## <b> DB Setup </b>